nicksunsky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays the first 10 lines of /etc/passwd
-6-third_line displays the third line of the file iacta 7-file creates a file with special characters
+6-third_line displays the third line of the file iacta 7-file creates a file with special characters 8-cwd_state writes the contents of the ls -la command